Oct. 8, 2021

 With the stroke of a pen, Trump revoked national monument status and protection from half the lands in Grand Staircase and the vast majority of another iconic monument in southern Utah, Bears Ears.
 The Dec.
 4, 2017, proclamations stipulated that the lands would be open to mining after 60 days.

 Within hours, Earthjustice sued the Trump administration to defend Grand Staircase, and followed soon after with a second suit to save Bears Ears.
-Trump’s actions represent the largest rollback of federal land protection in U.S. history.
-It’s part of a wider effort to let industry drill, mine and log public land for private gain.
+Trump’s actions represented the largest rollback of federal land protection in U.S. history.
+It was part of a wider effort to let industry drill, mine and log public land for private gain.

 Many of America’s most famous national parks started out as national monuments, including the Grand Canyon.
 Back in the day, not even “the most sublime spectacle on Earth” struck everyone as worth saving.
 One Arizona newspaper said it was “fiendish” and “diabolical” to designate Grand Canyon as a monument rather than allow mining.

 For Sampson, such inability to recognize the deeper value of places like Grand Staircase leaves him sad.
 “Sad that the reason this is happening relates at least in part to the mining of fossil fuels,” he says.
 “Sad that we haven’t been able to do more to highlight the monument’s scientific importance — and its potential to foster a deep sense of wonder.”